-3.1 The current senior management restructure was considered and recommended by Council 25 June 2015.
-This new structure was implemented with effect from 1 April 2016 and involved a new remuneration package for the Chief Executive of £95,000 to £100,000 (by three incremental progression points) and the creation of three new Service Director posts with a remuneration package of £57,500 to £61,000 (by three equal incremental progression points).
-The structure also saw the deletion of the posts of Corporate Director of People and Places on the 31 March 2016 and Corporate Director of Resources on the 30 June 2016.
-In determining the grading structure for these posts, which fall outside the nationally agreed arrangements, the Council takes account of the need to ensure value for money balanced against the need to recruit and retain employees who are able to meet the requirements of the role.

-3.2 Heads of Service are remunerated in accordance with the pay and grading structure agreed by both the Employment and Appeals Committee and the Cabinet at their meeting 8 December 2008.
+- 3.1 There is no change to the senior management structure implemented with effect from 1 April 2016.
+The current remuneration package for the Chief Executive is £96,910 to £102,010 (by three incremental progression points) and the three Service Directors currently have a remuneration package of £58,656 to £62,226 (by three equal incremental progression points).
+In determining the grading structure for these posts, which fall outside the nationally agreed arrangements, the Council takes account of the need to ensure value for money balanced against the need to recruit and retain employees who are able to meet the requirements of the role. - 3.2 Heads of Service are remunerated in accordance with the pay and grading structure agreed by both the Employment and Appeals Committee and the Cabinet at their meeting 8 December 2008.
 This revised pay and grading structure was implemented as a result of the 1997 Single Status Agreement which required all Councils to review their local grading structures and to implement a structure which was fair and non-discriminatory.
-The Council adopts the national pay bargaining arrangements in respect of the establishment and revision of the national pay spine and the pay and grading structure is published on the Council's web site.
-For the 2017/18 financial year, Heads of Service will be remunerated as follows:
+The Council adopts the national pay bargaining arrangements in respect of the establishment and revision of the national pay spine and the pay and grading structure is published on the Council's website.
+For the 2018/19 financial year, Heads of Service will be remunerated as follows: